By Koh Gui Qing and Lawrence Delevingne

 Liu, through his lawyers, maintained his innocence throughout the law enforcement investigation, which ended in December.

 The lawsuit filed in Hennepin County court seeks undisclosed damages and names Richard Liu and JD.com as defendants.
 It also identifies the student for the first time as Liu Jingyao, a Chinese woman who is not related to the JD.com executive.

 "Defendant Liu was physically larger in size and significantly stronger than the plaintiff and used his superior size and strength to subdue and rape her," the court document said.

-The student first accused Richard Liu of rape in August when he was visiting the University of Minnesota to attend a doctor of business administration programme directed at Chinese executives.
+The student first accused Richard Liu of rape in August when he was visiting the University of Minnesota to attend a doctor of business administration program directed at executives from China.

 In December, Hennepin County Attorney Michael Freeman announced he was not charging Richard Liu as there were "profound evidentiary problems which would have made it highly unlikely that any criminal charge could be proven beyond a reasonable doubt."

-Richard Liu said subsequently on Chinese social media, Weibo, that while he had broken no law, he felt “utter self-admonishment and regret” for the “enormous pain” his “actions on that day” caused his family, especially his wife, internet celebrity Zhang Zetian.
+Richard Liu said subsequently on Chinese social media that while he had broken no law, he felt "utter self-admonishment and regret" for the "enormous pain" his "actions on that day" caused his family, especially his wife, internet celebrity Zhang Zetian.

 Also known as Liu Qiangdong, he would have faced up to 30 years in prison under Minnesota law if convicted of first-degree criminal sexual misconduct.

 Reuters previously reported details of what happened while Richard Liu was in Minneapolis for a week-long residency programme at the University of Minnesota's Carlson School of Management, including a description of the alleged attack and the events around it given by the then-anonymous student.